the-events-calendar/the-events-calendar/readme.txt

 	'eventCat' => null, // an events category to get events from 'metaKey' => null, // you can query an additional piece of meta.
 Useful if, for example, you want all events in a certain country
 	'metaValue' => null // the value to query. both metaKey and metaValue are needed.
+   'start_date' => null // only get events that appear after this date 'end_date' => null // only get events that appear before this date (use in conjunction with start date to filter events by an arbitrary date range
 );

-sp_get_events($events_options);
+In addition to the above parameters, you can pass in any other standard WPQuery parameters that apply to your events sp_get_events($events_options);

 **sp_is_past()**